\textit{Ab initio} studies of influence of periodic-direction electric fields on spin lifetime and spin diffusion length and the validation of an \textit{ab initio} matrix-drift-diffusion model: Summary and Outlooks

 \section{Summary and Outlooks}

 In summary, we implement the drift term due to finite ${\bf E}$ within our \textit{ab initio} approach of $l_{s}$, based on a linearized density-matrix master equation.
-Our method is applied to study the electric-field effect on $l_{s}$ in several representative materials.
-By comparing the model results of Eq. \ref{eq:model} using three kinds of $\eta$ with our \textit{ab initio} results, we find that although the models perform well in WSe$_{2}$ and GaAs, they can fail in specific systems such as GaN and graphene-$h$-BN.
-We also find that the electric-field modification of $\rho^{\mathrm{eq}}$ can significantly affect $l_{s}(E)$, an effect absent in previous theoretical studies.
+Our method is applied to study the electric-field effect on $\tau_{s}$ and $l_{s}$ in several representative materials.
+We compare theoretical results by the full \textit{ab initio} approach with several approximate methods, including low-order RR method, our proposed ab-mDD model and a few simple model formulas using Eq. \ref{eq:model} from the standard drift-diffusion model.
+We find that although those approximate methods perform well in WSe$_{2}$, they may cause significant errors for certain materials at moderate $E_{x}$, which highlights the importance of carrying out full \textit{ab initio} simulations.
+The detailed theoretical analysis reveal the importance of a DP-type spin relaxation (Eq. \ref{eq:tausE_DP}) and a global temporal spin precession due to $B^{E}$ (Eq. \ref{eq:BE}), both induced by periodic-direction electric-field, to $\tau_{s}(E)$ and $l_{s}(E)$.
+The effect of zero-magnetic-field spatial spin precession, corresponding to the $v_{d}^{0}$ term in the ab-mDD model, is also found critical to $l_{s}(E)$ of both GaN and graphene-$h$-BN.
+We also find that the electric-field modification of $\rho^{\mathrm{eq}}$ can significantly affect $\tau_{s}(E)$ and $l_{s}(E)$, an effect absent in previous theoretical studies.

 Our \textit{ab initio} framework with finite ${\bf E}$ may be further extended to simulate other linear or nonlinear carrier and spin transport properties, with quantum treatment of electron scattering processes and the inherent inclusion of Berry phase effects.
 In the present work, the scattering term does not explicitly include ${\bf E}$, which is however an approximation.
 A more complete theory would require reformulating the density-matrix master equation to fully account for the field dependence of scattering, for instance, by adopting a phonon-assisted density matrix formalism\citep{iotti2017phonon}.
 This extension, however, would introduce considerable complexity, notably through the appearance of covariant derivatives of the e-ph matrix elements.
 Given the considerable technical challenges involved and the expectation that this contribution is weaker than the electric-field effect due to the drift term, we defer the treatment of field-dependent scattering to future work.